Oscar Gonzalez Player Props: Guardians vs. Mariners

-On Sunday, Oscar Gonzalez (coming off going 0-for-4) and the Cleveland Guardians face the Seattle Mariners, whose starting pitcher will be Marco Gonzales.
+On Friday, Oscar Gonzalez (coming off going 1-for-5) and the Cleveland Guardians face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
 First pitch is at 4:10 PM ET.

 Oscar Gonzalez Game Info & Props vs. the Mariners